 Cinelerra-CV: This version focuses on stability.
 The development philosophy is therefore rather conservative and slower than the other branches.
 The further development of this version is frozen.

 Cinelerra-CVE: This is the personal development of the developer Einar.
 The goal of Einar and his supporters is to sustainably improve the code base of Cinelerra-CV and add new features.
 He works tirelessly to release a significantly improved version of Cinelerra.
 This version is not finished yet, but promises great potential for the future.
 If you want to take a look at this version in advance, you can compile it yourself.

 Cinelerra: This is the original Cinelerra from the inventor Adam Williams.
 It has become common practice among the community members to add the abbreviation HV (Heroine Virtual Ltd.) to the original Cinelerra, i.e. Cinelerra-HV, so that the derived branches can be kept apart better, but it is not part of the official name.
 Adam created Cinelerra and is currently developing it, according to our personal opinion, mainly for his private purposes.
 Usually a new update comes once a year and this always brings great new features and improvements with it.
-The Cinelerra-HV variant does not offer developer or community support.
+The Cinelerra (HV) original does not offer developer or community support.